CountryTk/Hydra/README.md

 This editor is very customizable, just edit the config.json file.
 All color codes  **MUST** be hex color codes!

-Required modules: PyQt5, bs4 and xterm terminal emulator **(optional, no interactive mode without it, currently you can't install xterm on Windows but I will find a fix in the near future to make this feature cross-platform)**,.
+Required modules: PyQt5, bs4 and xterm terminal emulator **(optional, no interactive mode without it, currently you can't install xterm on Windows but I will find a fix in the near future to make this feature cross-platform)**, lxml parser

 # Urxvt terminal emulator installation